 The Related Party Transactions Review Committee was set up in compliance with section 9 of the Listing Rules of the Colombo Stock Exchange .The Objective of the Committee is to exercise oversight on behalf of the Board, that all Related Party Transactions are undertaken and disclosed in a manner consistent with the code of the Listing Rules.
 The Company's transactions with Related Parties are given in Note 25 to the Financial Statements.
-The related party transactions of the Company during the financial year have been reviewed by the Related Party Transactions Review Committee and have been dealt with in compliance with the Section 09 of the CSE Listing Rules.
+The related party transactions of the Company during the financial year have been reviewed by the Related Party Transactions Review Committee and have been dealt with in compliance with section 09 of the Listing Rules of the Colombo Stock Exchange.